-Enter or review the connection details for each cluster.
+- Click Next. - 4 Enter or review the connection details for each cluster.
 Click the Configure icon to review the remote cluster information for each cluster:

-Cluster not in secure mode

-- Enter the IP address of the remote cluster, the IP address of a cluster system, or the host name of a cluster system.
+Cluster not in • Enter the IP address of the remote cluster, the IP address of secure mode a cluster system, or the host name of a cluster system.

-- Verify the port number.

-- Enter the user name.

-- Enter the password.

-- Click OK.

-- Repeat these steps for each cluster in the global environment.